Ballislife All-American Game

 The Ballislife All-American Game is an annual American all-star game featuring high school basketball players.
 It was founded in 2011 by Ballislife.com to provide a stage for West Coast players who were not selected to other All-American games.
 At the time, few players from the region were selected for the McDonald's All-American Game in Chicago or the Jordan Brand Classic in New York.
 Over time, the Ballislife game evolved to include top players throughout the nation.
+A girl's game was added in 2023.

 A slam dunk contest is also held in conjunction with the game.

 Game results

 Game MVPs

 Following are the most valuable players (MVP) from each year:

 Slam dunk champions

 Zach LaVine won the dunk contest in 2013, and used the same moves as a professional to win the Slam Dunk Contest during the 2015 NBA All-Star Weekend.